woei66/aurareading/index-en.md

 - Aura, energy field, human energy field, radiance, luminescence, spiritual energy
 - Covers electromagnetic particles surrounding the human body

-## Origin of Aura
-- Around 500–700 BC, the Indian Upanishads mentioned five layers of the energy field, but did not mention light
-- Around 320 BC, Ge Hong (styled Baopuzi) was the first to document the halo and light around the human body in written form

-## Seven Layers of the Aura
-- First Layer: Physical — related to physical health; commonly seen techniques such as Kirlian photography, Kirlian, and GDV belong to this layer
-- Second Layer: Etheric — consists of two sublayers; this layer represents the eternal self, storing reincarnation, memories, and the subconscious, and carries the soul at physical death.
-What people commonly refer to as ghosts is essentially this layer.
-- Third Layer: Vital — absorbs energy and is the only layer that also emits energy outward.
-- Fourth Layer: Astral — oval-shaped, also known as the “auric egg,” interacts with surrounding energies.
-- Fifth Layer: Lower Mental — associated with intellectual level.
-- Sixth Layer: Higher Mental — connects to universal wisdom.
-- Seventh Layer: Spiritual — absorbs cosmic energy for sustaining life.
 ## Aura Diagram
 ![Aura](./aura.jpg)